Are you working during the current social distancing measures?

 How do I know if I need a designer?

-If you need a no-frills patio or a simple planting job, and particularly if you are not bothered by details, your best choice might be to work directly with a contractor.
-(Most contractors and crew members design by default- after all, every action taken on site is a design decision that will be made in the absence of outside direction.)
+If you need a no-frills patio or a simple planting job, your best choice might be to work directly with a contractor.
+Most contractors and crew members design by default- after all, every action taken on site is a design decision that will be made in the absence of outside direction.
+(Also, some are very good at it!)

 Furthermore, there are companies like Merrifield (a wonderful place) who provide free design service if you complete your installation with them.
 If you are concerned about the idea of paying for design, this might be another good choice for you.